PumpkinSpace/PySCPI/src/pySCPI README.txt

-Welcome to Pumpkin SCPI.
+Welcome to pySCPI.

 This porgram provides a PC based interface for using SCPI commands to communicate with Pumpkin modules that feature SCPI command interfaces.
 This program can be used to send commands to modules aswell as recieving and formatting telemetry requests.

 Contents:

-1. Using Pumpkin SCPI
+1. Using pySCPI
 	A. Using the GUI
 	B. Sending SCPI commands
 	C. Using XML files
 	D. Common Issues
 2. Supported Modules
-3. Adding Functionality

 ********************
-1. Using Pumpkin SCPI
+1. Using pySCPI
-Pumpkin SCPI build on the PySCPI python program to provide a GUI to allow users to send SCPI commands to Pumpkin modules that have SCPI capabilities, this section covers the basics of using this program.
+pySCPI provides a GUI to allow users to send SCPI commands from a computer to Pumpkin modules that have SCPI capabilities, this section covers the basics of using this program.

 **********